willi123yao/Cyberthon2020_Writeups/csit/The_ROPster/README.md

 #### Footnotes

 1. Naturally, `argv` isn't accessible server-side.
 Presumably, the `stdin` of the server is getting piped as an argument.
+2. Presumably, something in windows is messing with attempts to run the exploit on `Ropster.exe` locally.